Skip to main content

 UVA Affiliations

-• Assistant Professor of Anthropology (by courtesy)
+• Associate Professor of Anthropology (by courtesy)

 • Associate Faculty, Global Commerce in Culture and Society (web site) [https://globalstudies.as.virginia.edu/global-commerce-culture-society]